How Effective Is (More) Money? Randomizing Unconditional Cash Transfer Amounts in the US

 Abstract

-We randomized over 5,000 US individuals in poverty to one of three conditions during the first year of the COVID-19 pandemic: receiving a one-time $500 unconditional cash transfer (UCT; half a month’s worth of total household income for the median participant; N=1,374), a $2,000 UCT (two months’ income; N=699), or nothing (N=3,170).
-We measured the effects of the UCTs on participants’ financial well-being, psychological well-being, cognitive capacity, and physical health through surveys administered one week, six weeks, and 15 weeks after cash receipt.
-For 43% of our sample, we also observe bank account balances and financial transactions.
-While the cash transfers increased expenditures for a few weeks, we find no evidence that they had positive impacts on our pre-specified survey outcomes at any time point.
-We further find no significant differences between the $500 and $2,000 groups.
-These findings stand in stark contrast to the (incentivized) predictions of both experts and a nationally representative sample of laypeople, who---depending on the treatment group, outcome, and time period---estimated treatment effect sizes of +0.16 to +0.65 SDs.
-We test several explanations for these unexpected results, including via two survey experiments embedded in our trial.
-The data are most consistent with the notion that receiving some but not enough money made participants’ needs---and the gap between their resources and needs---more salient, which in turn generated feelings of distress.
+We randomized 5,243 US individuals in poverty to receive a one-time unconditional cash transfer (UCT) of $2,000 (two months' worth of total household income for the median participant), $500 (half a month's income), or nothing.
+We measured the effects of the UCTs on participants' financial well-being, psychological well-being, cognitive capacity, and physical health through surveys administered one week, six weeks, and 15 weeks later.
+While bank data show that both UCTs increased expenditures, we find no evidence that (more) cash had positive impacts on our pre-specified survey outcomes, in contrast to the incentivized predictions of both experts and a nationally representative sample of laypeople.
+We test several explanations for these unexpected results, including via two sub-experiments embedded in our trial.
+The data are most consistent with the notion that receiving some but not enough money made participants' (unmet) needs more salient, which caused distress.
+We develop a model to illustrate how receiving cash can sometimes also highlight its absence.

 Keywords: Cash Transfers, Poverty, Welfare, Behavioral, Household Finance, Field Experiments